 Prerequisites for Admission

 - Earned master's and baccalaureate degrees from accredited institutions of higher education.

 - A cumulative grade point average (GPA) of at least 3.0 in completed graduate courses.

 - Good standing at the last institution of higher education attended.

 - Evidence of sufficient preparation for, experiences in, and potential for educational leadership: successful experience in school, postsecondary, community, and/or policy leadership; academic excellence, problem-solving ability, oral and written communication skills, and technology proficiency; and interest in assessing and improving educational policies and practices.

-- Program Application: To apply to the Doctorate Program in Educational Leadership, you must first apply to the CSU Stanislaus Graduate School.
+- Program Application: To apply to the Doctorate Program in Educational Leadership, you must first apply to the Stanislaus State Graduate School.
 There is a separate application that must be turned in to the program office.

 - Recommendation Letters: Three confidential letters of recommendation from academic and professional references attesting to the leadership ability and scholarship of the applicant.